 To begin, we’ll use Photoshop’s sophisticated Brush settings and one of the program’s built-in Custom Shapes to create our custom snowflake brush.

-Afterward, we’ll make a selection for our border, turn the selection into a path, and use Photoshop to paint along the route with our brush.
-To make sure that everyone can follow along, I go through each step in great detail.
+We’ll make a selection for our border, turn the selection into a path, and use Photoshop to paint along the route with our brush.
+To make sure that everyone can follow along, I go through each step in detail.

 If you have Photoshop CC, this lesson will work just as well for you as it does for me.
 See our original Snowflake shape border guide for the latest version of Photoshop CS5 and earlier.